Creamy Peach Pecan Bourbon Popsicles (with video)

 Step 1 – Peel the peaches over a bowl, so you can catch every last drop of juice.
 Toss the peels and the pits.
 Rough slice the peaches, again over the bowl.
 If the peaches are nice and ripe, you will have lots of juice.
 We want that peach juice in our popsicles.

-Caramelizing Peaches and Peach Juice
+Caramelizing Peaches And Natural Peach Juice With A Little Sugar

-Caramelizing Peaches and Peach Juice
+Caramelizing Peaches And Natural Peach Juice With A Little Sugar

 Step 2 – In a large skillet on medium heat, put a little sugar in a hot pan, along with the pecans.
 Allow the sugar to melt and coat the pecans, transfer them to a sheet of parchment paper and they will quickly harden into pecan pralines.